domoritz/leaflet-locatecontrol/README.md

 For testing purposes and development, you can use the latest version directly from my repository using [rawgithub](http://rawgithub.com/).
 However, **don't do this in production environments**!

 For production environments, use the [mapbox CDN](https://www.mapbox.com/mapbox.js/plugins/#leaflet-locatecontrol) or [download the files from this repository](/domoritz/leaflet-locatecontrol/archive/gh-pages.zip).
+In `\src` are the original JS and CSS files and in `\dist` you can find the minified versions suitable for production.

 The latest version is always available through [Bower](http://bower.io/), just run `bower install leaflet.locatecontrol`.
 With bower, everything can easily be kept up to date.